At a Glance

 We have a fantastic opportunity for a Wheelchair Service Rehabilitation Engineer to join our Kent Wheelchair Service team.
 The Wheelchair Service supports people in the Kent and Medway area who require mobility equipment to achieve and maintain their lifestyle choices.
 This rewarding role provides a unique opportunity to work with service users of all ages and would suit someone with experience of working in a posture and mobility service who has some knowledge of manual and powered wheelchairs, but it is open to candidates with other relevant experience.

-We are a leading provider of Healthcare Services.
+Ross Care is a leading provider of Healthcare Services.
 Our clinical teams work closely with NHS and Social Care Organisations, providing a service that emphasises quality and puts the service user experience at the heart of what we do.
-We have a track record in developing healthcare staff and progressing their careers.
+Ross Care has a track record in developing healthcare staff and progressing their careers.

 The role: